programming-conference/programming-conference.github.io/index.markdown

 ---

 The _International Conference on the Art, Science, and Engineering of Programming_ is a new conference focused on everything to do with programming including the experience of programming.
-We call it **‹Programming›** for short.
+We’ve named it **‹Programming›** for short.
 Papers are welcome from any part of the programming research lifecycle, as are papers on programming practice and experience.

 ### Scholarly Submissions

 ‹Programming› accepts scholarly papers including essays.
 Evaluation criteria therefore vary according to the type of paper and the stage of work being presented.
 Papers about early stage research should be supported by compelling arguments, worked examples, or early engineering or scientific evidence.
 Papers about late stage research should be supported by strong scientific or mathematical evidence.
+Essays are explorations of ideas, not necessarily structured as arguments directed toward conclusions; they are judged by quality of insight and robustness of thought process.

 ### Journal Affiliated